Hikuleo (wrestler)

-Tautuiaki Taula Koloamatangi (born February 7, 1991) is an American professional wrestler of Tongan descent.
-He is currently wrestling for the Japanese promotion New Japan Pro-Wrestling (NJPW), and the U.S. promotion Impact Wrestling under the ring name Hikuleo (ヒクレオ Hikureo), he is a former member of Bullet Club.
-He has joined his brothers of the Guerrillas of Destiny as of September.
+Taula Leone Fifita (née Koloamatangi; born February 7, 1991) is an American professional wrestler.
+He is signed to WWE, where he performs on the SmackDown brand under the ring name Talla Tonga and is a member of The MFT stable.

+The son of professional wrestler Tonga "Haku" Fifita, he debuted as a wrestler in 2016 in New Japan Pro-Wrestling (NJPW) as Hikuleo.
+In his time with NJPW, he joined the Bullet Club and Guerrillas of Destiny (GoD).
+He was a former Strong Openweight Champion, a two-time Strong Openweight Tag Team Champion, and a one-time IWGP Tag Team Champion with partner El Phantasmo as part of the incarnation of GoD.
+He departed from NJPW in 2024 and signed with WWE shortly after.

 Early life

-Koloamatangi and his elder brother Alipate were adopted by their maternal aunt, Dorothy Koloamatangi, and her husband Tonga Fifita, who brought them to the United States.
-He was raised in Kissimmee, Florida, attending Osceola High School.
-He attended Florida's Webber International University, majoring in sport management and playing basketball as a center for the Webber International Warriors.
+Taula Leone Fifita (born Taula Koloamatangi) and his elder brother Alipate were adopted by their maternal aunt, Dorothy Koloamatangi, and her husband Tonga Fifita.
+He was born and raised in Kissimmee, Florida, where he attended Osceola High School.
+He then attended Webber International University in Babson Park, Florida, majoring in sport management and playing basketball as a center for the Webber International Warriors.
 He was named Webber International University's junior varsity men's basketball most valuable player for 2009–2010.